thomasleveil/b3-plugin-chatlogger/README.txt

  - update the sql script to use the utf8 charset

 16/04/2011 - 1.0.0 - Courgette
  - can log to a file instead of logging to db (or both)
+ - requires B3 1.6+